Setting Healthy Boundaries

 And here are my tried and tested top 5 tips for setting healthy boundaries:

-- Respect others.
-Respect others’ values, beliefs, and opinions, even if they differ from your own.
+1. Respect.
+Respect yourself first and formost.
+Then Respect others’ values, beliefs, and opinions, even if they differ from your own.

-Sally realised that true leadership wasn’t about pleasing everyone, but about creating a supportive, accountable, and balanced work environment where everyone could thrive, including herself.
+Sally discovered true leadership wasn’t about pleasing everyone; it was about building a supportive and accountable environment where everyone, including herself, could succeed.
 She began implementing the boundary-setting techniques above.
 At first, her team was surprised by her new approach, but over time, they came to respect her more for her authenticity and clear direction.
 Projects began moving forward more efficiently, and Sally found herself with more energy both at work and in her personal life.

 Remember, setting boundaries is not about shutting others out; rather, it’s about creating space to respect both ourselves and our relationships.
 Though it may feel challenging, every moment you stand firm in your “no” is a powerful affirmation of your value and well-being.
 And what I hope for you is that you develop relationships that honour who you are, setting a foundation for genuine connection and growth.